lyakoway/ai-RAG-chat/README.md

    must be visible: SSE done/error events, agent step timeline, 👍/👎 in the DB, latency in logs.
-5. **Reproducible quality** — tests, CI, isolated eval environment and regression control: the eval index is rebuilt from scratch on every run;
+5. **Reproducible quality** — tests, CI, isolated eval environment and regression control: the eval index is rebuilt from scratch on every run.
    63 pytest tests + GitHub Actions.

 ## Architecture